Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Who qualifies for active surveillance?
+Who qualifies for this treatment?

-• Cancer that hasn’t spread beyond your prostate.
+• Hasn’t spread beyond your prostate

 Procedure Details

-What happens during active surveillance?
+What happens during active surveillance for prostate cancer?

 Advertisement